-Intended outcome Success criteria Improve oral and reading language skills throughout the school for pupils eligible for Pupils eligible for PP in Reception class make rapid progress by the end of the PP, particularly for those with EAL as an additional factor within the lower school. year so that all pupils eligible for PP meet age related expectations.
-Pupils in Years 1-6 meet age related expectations or better in reading.
-This is evident when

-A greater achievement and progress in early Literacy skills with pupils eligible for PP with this being sustained through the school triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Pupils eligible for PP in Reception achieve age related expectations or better in reading, writing and attain an age-appropriate knowledge of the phonics curriculum (spelling).
+Intended outcome Success criteria Improve oral and reading language skills throughout the school for pupils eligible for PP, particularly for those with EAL as an additional factor within the lower school.
+Pupils eligible for PP in EYFS classes make rapid progress so that all pupils eligible for PP meet age related expectations ie. 100% GLD.
+There are 8 PP KS1 2022-23 pupils.
+None of these are in EYFS or are EAL.
+However, our focus continues in our lower school to positively impact PP and EAL pupils in the next three years.
+Year 1 phonics target of 100% pass rate.
+Pupils in Years 1-2 meet age related expectations or better in reading.
+This above and other success critieria below will all be evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
+A greater achievement and progress in early Literacy skills with pupils eligible for PP with this being sustained through the school to ultimately improve KS2 outcomes.
+Pupils in Years 3-5 meet age related expectations or better in reading.
+Pupils in Years 6 meet age related expectations in reading.
+Consistent revised spelling approach whole school.
+Earlier idenification and support in place for those with potential to achieve greater depth standard.
+With regard to achievement of Year 6 2022 - 23 reading greater depth, we acknowledge one pupil is EAL and another on our SEND register.
+We fully expect to be able to report good progress for all our PP pupils as was the case last year.
+However, KS1 results data and known barriers to learning suggest there will be no greater depth readers.
 Pupils achieve age related expectations or better in writing and GPS in each year group.
 Improve mathematical understanding and attainment for all pupils eligible for PP - particularly KS2.
-Pupils eligible for PP in Reception achieve age related expectations or better in maths.
 Pupils achieve age related expectations or better in maths in each year group.
-(Yr 6 Sept 75%PP on target).
-Higher rates of greater depth attainment within all year groups for all eligible PP children, with a focus on writing as this is a weaker area of attainment within the school.
-Pupils eligible for PP identified as high achievers in EYFS and KS1 and lower KS2 to continue to achieve greater depth to meet their individual targets (Sept 21 data analysis).
-Focus on upper KS2 to achieve by 7/21 through regular pupil progress reviews and targeted support.
-Pupils to participate in a wider range of activities and be given opportunities that may raise their aspirations and the way in which they view themselves within the school The percentage of pupils eligible for PP participating in each of the extracurricular clubs and pupil committees will be monitored and SMT to take active steps to increase participation within all to ensure that these percentages are above the 10% of PP in the school.
+Higher rates of greater depth attainment within all year groups for all eligible PP Pupils eligible for PP identified earlier as high achievers in EYFS and KS1 and children, with a focus on writing as this is a weaker area of attainment within the school. lower KS2 to continue to achieve greater depth to meet their individual target.
+Focus on upper KS2 to achieve through regular pupil progress reviews and targeted support.
+Pupils to participate in a wider range of activities and be given opportunities that may raise their aspirations and the way in which they view themselves within the school.
+The percentage of pupils eligible for PP participating in each of the extracurricular clubs and pupil committees will be monitored and SMT to take active steps to increase participation within all to ensure that these percentages are above the 10% of PP in the school.